 The specific power has decreased for turbines installed in Denmark over the last 10 years.
 Formerly, turbines often had specific power values on the order of 400-450 W/m2.
 Since 2010 the average specific power has generally been less than 375 W/m2.
 In combination with improvements in turbine efficiency and an increase in average hub heights, this has resulted in increasing capacity factors.
-On average, capacity factors for Danish onshore turbines installed before 2000 were below 25% (corresponding to 2200 full load hours), while the average capacity factors for Danish onshore turbines installed before of 30-35% (corresponding to 2600-3100 full load hours).
+On average, capacity factors for Danish onshore turbines installed before 2000 were below 25% (corresponding to 2200 full load hours), while the average capacity factors for Danish onshore turbines installed after 2010 are typically in the order of 30-35% (corresponding to 2600-3100 full load hours).
 The trend towards larger rotors and lower specific power is global.